+The Museum of Modern Art

-11 West 53 Street, N.Y., N.Y.
-10019 Cable: Modernart NO. 33 FOR IMMEDIATE RELEASE Contact: Luisa Kreisberg (212) 956-2648 William Grant (212) 956-7504
+11 West 53 Street, New York, N.Y.
+10019 Tel.
+956 6100 Cable: Modernart

+NO. 75 FOR IMMEDIATE RELEASE

-SEVEN DECADES OF DRAWING ON VIEW AT MOMA
+SEVEN DECADES OF DRAWING ON VIEW AT THE ART MUSEUM OF SOUTH TEXAS

-A TREASURY OF MODERN DRAWING: THE JOAN AND LESTER AVNET COLLECTION, the largest and one of the most important bequests ever received by The Museum of Modern Art, will be on view in the first floor d'Harnoncourt Galleries from April 28 through July 4, 1978.
-Organized by William S. Lieberman, Director of the Department of Drawings and author of the accompanying catalog, the exhibition contains 180 drawings by 100 American and European artists.
+A TREASURY OF MODERN DRAWING: THE JOAN AND LESTER AVNET COLLECTION, the largest and one of the most important bequests ever received by The Museum of Modern Art, New York, will be on view at the Art Museum of South Texas in Corpus Christi from November 9 through December 31, 1978.
+Organized by William S. Lieberman, Director of the Department of Drawings of The Museum of Modern Art and author of the accompanying catalog, the exhibition contains 78 drawings by 90 European, Latin American and North American artists.
+The Corpus Christi showing of the exhibition follows a showing in Mexico City at the Museo de Arte Moderno.
+Following the Texas showing the exhibition will be seen at the Museo de Arte Moderno in Bogota from January 15 through February 25, 1979, and at the Museo de Arte Contemporaneo in Caracas from March 19 through April 29, 1979.